claucece/chalamet/README.md

 ---

-In order to run the benchmarks for Table 4 (index-based PIR with FrodoPIR), one can one:
+In order to run the benchmarks for Table 4 (index-based PIR with FrodoPIR), one can run:

 ```
   make bench-index-standard #For lines 1-10